 Many steps of the research process can be completed prior to your arrival at the Museum.
 Advanced planning on your part will increase the amount of time you will have to work with the materials when you arrive on-site.
 To identify materials of interest to you—both published and unpublished—use our online tools.

 Unless otherwise specified in the Library and Archives catalog, all Library materials are available on-site and do not require an appointment or advanced arrangements for use.
 On the other hand, archival materials are stored in various locations based on their preservation and housing needs and do require more time to prepare for a user.
-Therefore, whenever possible, you should request specific materials from the reference staff in advance of your arrival.
+Therefore, you must request specific materials in advance of your arrival.
+You can do this directly from within the catalog record by selecting the button labelled "Request in a Reading Room."

-In order to examine archival collections, researchers are required to complete the researcher registration form.
+In order to examine archival collections, researchers are required to complete the researcher registration.
 Valid government-issued photo identification is required.
 Researchers should review the reading room policies prior to registration.

 During Your Visit